EK-Seong/EK-Seong.github.io/_pages/about.md

 **Research Interests**

-My main research interest is identification and inference for a causal parameter with instrumental variables.
+My main research interest is estimation and inference for causal parameters, identified by instrumental variables.

 **Education**